 Congenital microcephaly has been associated with Zika virus infection in Brazil.
 While there are other causes of microcephaly, there has been a surge in the number of cases during the Zika virus outbreak in that country.
 Whether or not Zika virus infection is responsible for this birth defect is not known.
 One report has questioned the surge in microcephaly, suggesting that it is largely attributed to an ‘awareness’ effect.
 Current epidemiological data are insufficient to prove a link of microcephaly with Zika virus infection.
 Needed are studies in which pregnant women are monitored to see if Zika virus infection leads to microcephaly.

 Given the serious nature of Guillain-Barré and microcephaly, pregnant women should avoid traveling to areas that are endemic for Zika virus infection, or to take measures to reduce exposure to mosquitoes.

 There are currently no antiviral drugs or vaccines that can be used to treat or prevent infection with Zika virus.
-We do have a safe and effective vaccine against another flavivirus, yellow fever virus.
+We do have a safer and effective vaccine against another flavivirus, yellow fever virus.
 Substituting the gene encoding the yellow fever E glycoprotein with that from Zika virus might be a good approach to quickly making a Zika vaccine.
 However testing of such a vaccine candidate might require several years.

 Mosquito control is the only option for restricting Zika virus infection.
 Measures such as wearing clothes that cover much of the body, sleeping under a bed net, and making sure that breeding sites for mosquitoes (standing water in pots and used tires) are eliminated are examples.
 Reducing mosquito populations with insecticides may also help to reduce the risk of infection.
 Of course, the number one way to control the situation is to have The Misquito Guy treat your living area.